coddle-cpp/coddle/README.md

 ```

 ### postClone
-One line bash script after cloning the git repository.
+One-line bash script to run after cloning the Git repository.

 ### includes
-Coddle detects dependencies automatically based on included files in
+Coddle detects dependencies automatically based on files included in
-the source files. includes array makes the mapping between includes in your
-source code and dependent libraries.
+your sources.
+The `includes` array maps header names to dependent libraries.

 Example:
 ```